-What are Conditions of employment?
+What are conditions of employment?

-The Conditions of employment refer to the rules, policies and other requirements that an employer and employee agree to uphold during the employee’s tenure in the organization.
+Conditions of employment refer to the rules, policies and other requirements that an employer and employee agree to uphold during the employee’s tenure in the organization.
 Conditions of employment are also known as ‘terms of employment’.

 Conditions of employment are usually found in job postings, company handbooks, policy manuals, and employment contracts.